 3. The NRF in the home PLMN checks whether the NF Service Consumer is authorized to use the requested NF Service Producer instance/NF Service Producer service instance and shall then proceed to generate an access token with the appropriate claims included.
 If the NF Service Consumer is not authorized, the NRF in the home PLMN shall not issue an access token to the NF Service Consumer.

 The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service Consumer appended with its PLMN ID (subject), NF Instance Id of the requested NF Service Producer appended with its PLMN ID (audience), expected service name(s) (scope) and expiration time (expiration).

-4. The token shall be included in the Nnrf_AccessToken_Get response sent to the NRF in the visiting PLMN.
+For SNPNs with credentials holder using AUSF and UDM for primary authentication, the SNPN IDs shall also be included in the claims..
+The token shall be included in the Nnrf_AccessToken_Get response sent to the NRF in the visiting PLMN.

 5. The NRF in the visiting PLMN shall forward the Nnrf_AccessToken_Get response message to the NF Service Consumer.
 The NF Service Consumer may store the received token(s).
 Stored tokens may be re-used for accessing service(s) from NF Instance Id or several NF Instance Id(s) of the requested NF Service Producer listed in claims (scope, audience) during their validity time.